Affordable automation: Leasing cobots and mobile robots for flexibility on the factory floor

 For manufacturers to cater to current and future trends while addressing the labour gap, cobot and mobile robot technologies are an ideal solution.
 However, with the average cobot costing £18,000 ($24,000), accelerating automation on the factory floor simply might not be a viable option.
 This is particularly true for small and medium-sized enterprises (SMEs) that can’t afford the upfront capital investment of such technologies.

-To minimise the outlay costs and level the playing field for companies of all sizes, OMRON has developed a range of new leasing options.
+To minimize the outlay costs and level the playing field for companies of all sizes, OMRON has developed a range of new leasing options.
 These are designed to make life easier for manufacturers that want to develop their own fleets of mobile robots or collaborative robots (cobots) but who need to keep their initial capital investment costs low.
 The cashflow flexibility that the new leasing options provide is an important consideration in these days of economic and business uncertainty.
 Leasing is an option that enables manufacturers to allocate their resources more efficiently and effectively, ensuring improved ROI as the cobot effectively pays for itself while the user spreads the cost.

 To help companies to decide on the best leasing solution for their particular needs, OMRON has developed useful leasing calculators for both mobile robots and collaborative robots, which can be accessed from the relevant page on the company’s website.
 This tool enables a manufacturer to gain a quick idea of the monthly costs of leasing mobile robots or cobots according to the number of robots the company needs and the length of the lease.